ServiceNowNextExperience/photobooth/README.md

 This is the main UX application that contains a page which will render the photobooth experience.

+Open by navigating to UI Builder > Photobooth

 ##Dependencies##
 1. Photobooth UIC Camera application https://github.com/ServiceNowNextExperience/photobooth-uic-camera